7+1 Commandments for Writing Irresistible Marketing Hooks

 Especially today, with AI, many businesses struggle to communicate a clear value proposition.

 “AI-powered LinkedIn outreach tool” is not a value proposition.
-“Increasing B2B revenue by $20,000 a month with AI” is a value proposition.
+“Increasing B2B revenue by $20,000 a month with AI” is.

 One is vague and abstract.
 The other is specific, benefit-driven and easy to understand.

 💡 Tip: If you want to highlight results, use absolute numbers (like $20,000).
-Relative numbers (like 20%) are way harder to process and to put into perspective.
-This reduces the perceived value and trust of your hook (see Commandment 1).
+Relative numbers (like 20%) are much harder to process and put into perspective.
+This reduces the perceived value and trust of your hook (see Commandments 2 and 3).

 Examples